Love Song to My Major Gift Prospect List!

 So why don’t you join me in singing a love song to our Major Gift Prospect Lists?

-Because finally we are organized.
-We have, in one place, THE list of folks who have the potential to change the world at our organizations.
+Why?
+Because finally we are becoming organized.
+We have, in one place, the list of folks who have the potential to change the world at our organizations.

-Your Major Gift Prospect List tells you tons of juicy information on one simple sheet of paper.
+Your Major Gift Prospect List tells you so much interesting information on one simple sheet of paper.

 You can see – in one glance – exactly what you have to work with.